Other versions of this music sheet:

 Donald "Don" McLean (born October 2, 1945, New Rochelle, New York) is an American singer-songwriter.
 He is most famous for the 1971 album American Pie, containing the renowned songs "American Pie" and "Vincent".
 Both McLean's grandfather and father were also named Donald McLean.
 The Buccis, the family of McLean's mother, Elizabeth, came from Abruzzo in central Italy.
 They left Italy and settled in Port Chester, New York at the end of the 19th century.
 He has other extended family in Los Angeles and Boston.
 As a young teenager, McLean became interested in folk music, particularly the Weavers' 1955 recording At Carnegie Hall.
 Childhood asthma meant that McLean missed long periods of school, and although he slipped back in his studies, his love of music was allowed to flourish.
 He often performed shows for family and friends.
 By age 16 he had bought his first guitar (a Harmony acoustic archtop with a sunburst finish) and begun making contacts in the music business, becoming friends with folk singer Erik Darling, a latter-day member of the Weavers.
 McLean recorded his first studio sessions (with singer Lisa Kindred) while still in prep school.
 "American.

-THE ART OF PLAYING PIANO
+THE HISTORY OF THE MODERN DAY PIANO